rzzzwilson/PythonEtudes/From_CLI_to_GUI/From_CLI_to_GUI.9.rst

         int2 = int(int2)
     ValueError: invalid literal for int() with base 10: ''

-We have the expected errors from improper integer strings plus an error similar to the error when the user didn't supply enough parameters for the program that used `sys.argv`.
+We have the expected errors from improper integer strings plus an error because didn't put any text into an Entry widget.

 On the
 `next page <https://github.com/rzzzwilson/PythonEtudes/wiki/From_CLI_to_GUI.10>`_
-we handle the errors in a way that should be becoming failiar to you.
+we handle the errors in a way that should be becoming familiar to you.